ibm-cloud-docs/activity-tracker/atracker/cloud_notifications.md

 # Enabling IBM Cloud notifications
 {: #cloud_notifications}

 {{site.data.keyword.cloud_notm}} users can choose to receive email notifications about {{site.data.keyword.cloud_notm}} platform-related items, such as announcements, billing and usage, additional notification preferences, and ordering.
 Users can also update their preferences to receive email notifications about resource-related items, such as incidents, maintenance, security bulletins, or resource activity on the Notification preferences page.
 These notifications are for only the resources in use.
-You can use these notifications to be alerted when credential issues affect {{site.data.keyword.atracker_full}} event routing.
+You can use these notifications to be alerted when credential issues affect {{site.data.keyword.atracker_full}} Event Routing.
 {: shortdesc}

-This information applies only if you use {{site.data.keyword.atracker_full_notm}} event routing.
+This information applies only if you use {{site.data.keyword.atracker_full_notm}} Event Routing.
 {: important}

-## {{site.data.keyword.atracker_full_notm}} event routing notifications
+## {{site.data.keyword.atracker_full_notm}} Event Routing notifications
 {: #at_cloud_notifications}

 {{site.data.keyword.cloud_notm}} notifications can alert you when {{site.data.keyword.atracker_full_notm}} users update their {{site.data.keyword.cos_full_notm}} (COS) API key without updating the COS API key associated with the target.
 Not updating the credentials in both places will result in failures writing to the target.